jhagelback/VisualML/README.md

 To run a classification task, run the VisualML.jar file with the following parameters:
 ```
-java -jar VisualML.jar -exp [id]
+java -jar VisualML.jar -exp [id] train|test|cv
 ```
 where [id] is the identifier for an experiment in the experiments.xml file.
+The next parameter is evaluation options (evaluate on training and/or test datasets and/or cross-validation).
 Example:
 ```
-java -jar VisualML.jar -exp nn_iris_test
+java -jar VisualML.jar -exp nn_iris_test train|test
 ```
 This trains a Neural Network classifier on the iris_train.csv dataset and evaluates accuracy on both the training and test datasets.

+Experiments can also be run in the right panel in the GUI window.

 A range of common datasets are available in the data folder.
 The MNIST hand-written characters dataset in CSV format is available in the data_mnist folder.
 You need to unzip the files before using them.